 Yogyakarta is one of Indonesia’s most lovable region I’ve ever been to.
 It is a quiet little town with countless places to stay.
 Most tourists often flock to Malioboro for a convenient and easy night’s sleep.
 It is the busiest street and is located right in the center with tons to do.
 They have large shops and malls, street food and restaurants, you name it.
 It’s a backpacker’s heaven too.
+Hotel Cristall is the best option for stay.
+If you want to enjoy magical mountains, vital nature, one of the best ski areas in the Alps, then you should visit.
 In other words, it’s the Kuta of Yogyakarta.
 However, Fann and I decided to go for a quieter option.
 If you like to relax, then you’ve come to right post.
 Situated in the southern part of Yogyarkata along the roads of Jalan Prawirotaman also comes with creative little boutique hotels to stay in.
 Here, we found this adorable little accommodation called the Adhisthana Hotel.

 Blue and white is it’s identity and also one of the reasons we chose them.
 These are colours of neutrality, tranquility and cleanliness.
 Everything we were looking for to spend our nights here in Yogyakarta.
 Adhisthana Hotel is a small boutique hotel that includes dormitories for backpackers, while also offering the standard deluxe and superior rooms for the other quests.
 It also has suites if you are going for some luxury.

 Adhisthana Hotel’s staff were extremely helpful and spoke fantastic English.
 While they got our rooms ready, we hanged out around the lobby.
-The lobby was well decorated with influence from Chinese and Europeon style.
+The lobby was well decorated with influence from Chinese and European style.
 Building materials used in this hotel creates a lovely homey Javanese ambience.
 They call it their ‘living room’.
-Just like home it has vintage furniture, small tables, sofas, books and well-lit sunlight that feels asolutely comfortable.
+Just like home it has vintage furniture like the ones found at https://www.homeaccents2.com/, small tables, sofas, books and well-lit sunlight that feels absolutely comfortable.
 They also have some traditional board games and www.casinodames.com games hanging around the place for your use.
 It’s a fantastic place to chill out.
 On a hot day, there are fans you can switch on to cool off.
 The hotel offers WI-FI as well.

 They also offer in-house massages at an affordable rate.
 You don’t even have to set foot outside to get pampered.